 \subsection{Personalized FL Setting}

-We consider a supervised FL setting in which there is a server and $I$ clients.
-Each client has a locally stored dataset $\mathcal{D}_i = (X_i,Y_i)$, where $X_i=\{x_{i,j}\}_{j=1}^{N_i}$ are the input data samples (e.g.\ images) and $Y_i=\{y_{i,j}\}_{j=1}^{N_i}$ are the corresponding target outputs (e.g.\ class labels).
-The objective of FL is to optimize a shared or global model, together with personalized or client-specific parameters, by utilising all datasets locally stored at clients.
-As a shared backbone model we assume a deep neural network that consists of a number of common layers with overall parameters $\theta$.
-The number of outputs of the common layers, i.e.\ the size of the \emph{feature vector}, is $M$.
+We consider a supervised FL setting in which there is a single server and $I$ clients.
+Each client has a locally stored dataset $\mathcal{D}_i = (\mathcal{X}_i,\mathcal{Y}_i)$, where $\mathcal{X}_i=\{x_{i,j}\}_{j=1}^{N_i}$ are the input data samples (e.g., images) and $\mathcal{Y}_i=\{y_{i,j}\}_{j=1}^{N_i}$ are the corresponding target outputs (e.g., class labels).
+The objective of FL is to optimize a shared or global model, together with personalized or client-specific parameters, by utilising all client datasets.
+As a shared backbone model, we assume a deep neural network that consists of a number of common layers with overall parameter vector $\theta$.
+The number of outputs of the common layers, i.e., the size of the feature vector, is $M$.
 More precisely, the shared model receives an input $x$ and constructs in its final output a representation or feature vector $\phi(x;\theta) \in \Real^M$.
 Each client has a copy of the same network architecture corresponding to this shared representation.
-Each client $i$ has an additional set of personalized layers attached as a head to $\phi(x;\theta)$.
-For simplicity, we assume that the personalized layers consist of a single linear output layer with weights $W_i$; see Figure \ref{fig:clientsevercommunication}.
+Each client $i$ also has an additional set of personalized layers attached as a head to $\phi(x;\theta)$.
+For simplicity, we assume that personalized layers consist of a single linear output layer with weights $W_i$; see Figure \ref{fig:clientsevercommunication} for a pictorial description.

-\subsubsection{Training Objective for Classification}
+\paragraph{Training Objective for classification}

 The learning objective is to train the neural network model by adapting the global parameters $\theta$ and the personalized parameters $\{W_i\}_{i=1}^I$.
 The full set of parameters is denoted by $\psi = \{\theta, W_1,\ldots,W_I\}$.
 Learning requires the minimization of the following training loss function that aggregates all client datasets: